katonage/pluvianus/README.md

 ### Next
 * autorange on temporal curves considering all components
+* optional ms and um display on axes
 * Movement correction of raw files from OnACID pipeline
 * step through components sorted according to metrics
+* beginnar and advanced modes
 * ask for CaImAn dependencies

 #### Expertiese wanted